MaxHalford/maxhalford.github.io/content/blog/bayesian-lin-reg.md

 {{<color royalblue "$$p(w_{i})$$">}}

 Choosing a prior is important, because for our case it can add regularization to our model.
-The trick is that if we choose a prior distribution that is so-called <i>conjugate</i> for the likelihood, then we get access to analytical formulas for updating the model parameters.
+The trick is that if we choose a prior distribution that is so-called <i>conjugate</i> for the {{<color crimson likelihood>}}, then we get access to analytical formulas for updating the model parameters.
 If however the prior and the likelihood are not compatible with each other, then we have to resort to using approximate methods such as <a href="ttps://twiecki.io/blog/2015/11/10/mcmc-sampling">MCMC</a> and <a href="https://www.wikiwand.com/en/Variational_Bayesian_methods">variational inference</a>.
-The issue is that as cool as they may be, these tools are designed for situations where all the data is available at once.
-In other words they are not applicable in a streaming context, whereas analytical formulas (usually) are.
+As cool as they may be, these tools are designed for situations where all the data is available at once.
+In other words they are not applicable in a streaming context, whereas analytical formulas are.
 </p>

 <p style="border:3px; border-style:solid; border-color:blueviolet; padding: 1em">